There are two ways change can happen in relation to an innovation or curriculum. These two changes are slow/minor change and fast or/major change.

 - This means that the new idea must be possible.
 For example, require students to write essays in English when they do not yet know the language is not manageable.

 - There is always a disconnect between theory and practice.
 Heavy-handed implementation of the innovation strictly only leads to passive resistance.
 An adaptive approach in which the teachers can make minor adjustments to meet student needs is critical to success.

-- Have a plan of measuring implementation
+- Have a plan for measuring implementation

 - Change must be assessed to make sure things are happening.
 To just tell teachers to do something without stipulating how the results will be analyzed is unfair to the teachers as they do not know how they will be graded.
 A teacher could never do this to a student.

-These principles can help teachers and administrators to implementation changes to the curriculum efficiently.
+These principles can help teachers and administrators to implement changes to the curriculum efficiently.
 They are intending as guidelines and not rules and there is so much more that could be said about this matter.